 Through your pregnancy, your body is working on different baby-making activities.
 The pregnancy is divided into 3 trimesters of 13 weeks, 13 weeks and around 14 weeks totalling an average of 40 weeks.
 Some babies will be ready to come out before the 40-week mark, some aren't in a hurry and will stay in beyond the 40-week mark.
 For this reason, it can be helpful for your expectations, to place your estimated due date in the middle of a 4 week period or 'month'.
 This helps you surrender to your baby's wisdom, giving them the power to come when they are ready (if possible), deciding their birth-day.

 At first, the changes in your body, are mostly driven by hormonal changes.
 Towards the end of the pregnancy, changes are driven by the additional load on your body.
 Throughout your pregnancy, the changes can cause many common pregnancy symptoms.
-On both ends of the spectrum, some people have so few pregnancy symptoms that they can go through entire pregnancies without knowing they are pregnant.
+On both ends of the spectrum, some people have so few pregnancy symptoms that they can go through entire pregnancies without knowing they are pregnant (the show "I didn't know I was pregnant" comes to mind).
 Others have such extreme symptoms as hyperemesis gravidarum that they are practically disabled during their pregnancy.
 Some will benefit and require some medical intervention, others can be managed with some self-intervention.
 All will pass through their natural cycle with time.

 During early pregnancy (first trimester) the most common symptoms include nausea (including vomiting), cramping, spotting, threatened miscarriage, constipation, fatigue, rhinitis, and sore growing breasts.
 During the first trimester, your baby's body structures and organs are formed as well as the placenta.
 Pregnancy symptoms can often be the worst during this time.